Skip to main content

 • Step 2: Right-Click -> Compare -> Set as Compare Records Source

-• Step 3: Go to the target datagrid or same datagrid where you want to compare the source dataset and select one or more records.
+• Step 3: Go to the target datagrid, or the same datagrid, where you want to compare the source dataset and select one or more records.

 • Step 4: Right-Click -> Compare -> Compare Records with Source

-Make sure you select the appropriate Key Field to compare the records by.
-You can also select to ignore one or more fields.
+Make sure you select the appropriate Key Field to compare records.
+You can also choose to ignore one or more fields.

 Compare Values

-Compare Values allows you to compare any two values in the datagrid or with clipboard.
-This is most useful if you have long text field, and you want to compare values across two records or with different long text fields in the same record or with clipboard.
+Compare Values lets you compare any two values in the datagrid or with the clipboard.
+This is most useful when you have long text fields and want to compare values across two records or with different long text fields in the same record or with the clipboard.

 Compare Two Values